atahankocak/Data-Modeling-with-Postgres/README.md

 6) **etl_insert.py:** One of the main versions of the ETL architecture.
 It processes the source datasets, connects to the database, and uses all the above to create and populate the database and the tables in Postgres.
 It uses INSERT command.
 And, it feels a bit clunky.
 Therefore, I developed a secodn version.
 7) **etl_copy.py:**  This is the 2nd version of the main process.
 It differs where it processes the data.
 It uses COPY command after creating csv files out of each dataframe related to the table structures in the database.
 It is faster than the 1st version.

+Now that we have a basic understanding of each file in the product, we can jump right into the medthodology.

+### Methodolgy
+The 1st version (etl_insert.py) uses INSERT command to each iteration (line) of the data.
+In other words, it treads and writes the JSON files for each (or group of records) one by one.
+This may easly become a very long process to run if the user is dealing with a a huge fodler with many many json files.
+The second version of  the process steps in to overcome that potential issue of time and cost.
+It combines the JSON files prior to writing into the database.
+It develops two main dataframes under two fodlers with many many JSON's and does a bit of wrangling to produce the seperated dataframes for each table and makes sure to match the structure of each table.
+Then, it creates csv files out of the dataframes.
+Finally, it utilizes the COPY command to write the csv files into the proper tables.

+I added a timing logic in each process file.
+To compare each process in terms of time, hence cost.

+Here is how you can run them.

+### Running The Project
+The very first thing to do is making sure that you have installed Postgres in your local or irtual machine.
+You can run the following command in your terminal "$ brew install postgresql".
+If you do not have Homebrew, I recommend to get it in your system.
+For mac users, you can find this website helpful: (https://www.digitalocean.com/community/tutorials/how-to-install-and-use-homebrew-on-macos).
+Please check the Then check if you have the needed libraries/packages/modules.
+Please see the "requirements.txt" to identfy what you would need to install in terms of Python packages.

+*I had some issues installing "psycopg2" library in the terminal.
+I was not succesfull.
+If you experience that, you can try running "!pip install psycopg2" in Jupyter notebook.
+On leasts, that worked for me.*

+The next step is to update the "info.py" with your connection parameters used in psycopg2 and directories of the datasets (JSON) in your physicla or virtual machine.
+Once that is done, you can use the termial or Jupyter notebook (with "!" in the begining of the command) to run "create_tables.py".
+It will set up the database and create the tables for you.
+Then, you can go ahead and run "etl_insert.py" or "etl_copy.py" to populate the tables in your new database.

+### Last note
+Please contact me if need a bit more information about this etl pipeline or if you need my help with implementing a similar pipline in your business.
+You can drop a note in the Linkedin messages.

+Kind regards,
+Atahan